 The prescribed concentration of alcohol means:

-- In the case of a person who is under the age of 21 years and who is in charge of a regulated recreational vessel or regulated hire and drive vessel under way (which for this purpose includes at anchor), any concentration of alcohol present in the blood or breath of that person
+In the case of a person who is under the age of 21 years and who is in charge of a regulated recreational vessel that is underway or at anchor, or a person of any age who is in charge of a regulated hire and drive vessel, any concentration of alcohol present in the blood or breath of that person.

 - a concentration of alcohol present in the blood of that person of 0.05 grams per 100 millilitres of blood; or